roq-trading/roq-ansible-monitor/README.md

 ### NGINX

-NGINX can be reached from the remote host's localhost.
+NGINX can be reached from the remote host's "localhost" address.

+> You have to be **ON** the remote host to use the "localhost" address.

 Access from other hosts may require